 Here’s everything you need to know about the RTX 3050 Ti.

 With zero confirmation from Nvidia on the desktop version’s existence so far, it’s hard to gauge a release date.
 Rumours were ramping up ahead of May, suggesting it will release at some point this year, but we haven’t seen much about the elusive GPU since the mobile versions landed.

 RTX 3050 Ti Price

 With the 3060 having an MSRP of $329, you can expect the 3050 Ti to have a price tag somewhere below $300.
 If current stock issues continue though, the 3050 Ti will likely be resold for much more than its announced MSRP.
-Being a budget card as well, demand will be even higher than it was for high-end cards like the RTX 3080.
+Being a budget card, it’s likely demand will be even higher than it is for high-end cards like the RTX 3080.

 RTX 3050 Ti Performance

 Since the desktop RTX 3050 Ti was spotted with 6GB of GDDR6 VRAM rather than the 4GB on the laptop listing, there could be a difference between the mobile and desktop versions.
 This is a trend we’ve seen a few times already, with laptops including an 8GB RTX 3080 instead of the 10GB desktop variant, and a 6GB RTX 3060 rather than its 12GB counterpart.
 Things can easily change during development, however, as recent rumours claim the unreleased RTX 3080 Ti has dropped from 20GB of VRAM to 12GB.